riccardotorre/DNNLikelihood_dev/docs/histfactory.rst

                entering in the likelihood (logpdf) function and containing their initial values.
             - *"pars_bounds"* (value type: ``numpy.ndarray``, value shape ``(n_pars,2)``)
                Numpy array with lower and upper limit on each of the ``n_pars`` parameters.
-               When building a :class:`Likelihood <DNNLikelihood.Likelihood>` object, the corresponding logpdf function is constructed such that if any of the parameter has a value outside these bounds, the logpdf evaluates to ``-np.inf``.
             - *"pars_labels"* (value type: ``list``)
                List of strings containing the name of each parameter.
 Parameters labels are always used as "raw" strings (like, for instance, ``r"%s"%pars_labels[0]``) and can contain latex expressions that are properly compiled when making plots.